PennyLaneAI/pennylane/pennylane/capture/explanations.md

 Jax describes two separate ways of defining higher order derivatives:

-1) *On the fly processing*: the primitive binds the function itslf as metadata
+1) *On the fly processing*: the primitive binds the function itself as metadata

 2) *Staged processing*: the primitive binds the function's jaxpr as metadata.